AhmedAlbarghouti/competitor-analyzer/README.md

 ### Key Features

-- **User Authentication:** Secure login and signup to manage your analyses and results.
+- **User Authentication:** Secure login and signup to manage your analysis and results.
 - **Competitor Analysis Workflow:**
   Users can initiate an analysis for up to three competitor websites.
 Each analysis is split into two comprehensive phases: